BlueDrink9/maizeless/README.md

 - Sweep-like column stagger (with pinky columns 2 mm lower, like chocofi) with Corne-like thumb cluster
 - Reversible PCB (so one design can be used for both halves)
 - Intended to be used with [SuperMini nrf52840](https://wiki.icbbuy.com/doku.php?id=developmentboard:nrf52840)
-- Uses a dirt-cheap 3-pin [SS12D00 SPDT power switch](https://vimex.com/switches/techdocs/SS12D00-tech.pdf), of which
+- Uses a dirt-cheap 3-pin [SS12D00 SPDT power switch](https://vimex.com/switches/techdocs/SS12D00-tech.pdf), of which dozens of cheap clones are available on aliexpress.
-- Includes pads for battery on keyboard shield PCB, and through-hole
+- Includes pads for battery wires on the keyboard shield PCB, and through-holes if you prefer to solder that way.
 - Easy and cheap to assemble, no soldering diodes and only through-hole soldering.
-- (non-feature) - awkward battery positioning, and no JST plug.
-Not a big deal, just a heads up if you care.
+- (non-feature) - awkward battery positioning, and no easy JST plug spot for the battery.
+Not a big deal, just a heads up if you care, but I figure if you're here you're happy desoldering two wires to remove a battery.
+The off-switch will keep the power disconnected when not in use/travelling, anyway.
 - Trivial to alter the PCB design for:
   * 5 columns
   * use real nice!nanos (the 3 extra pins are in a sliiightly different position compared to the supermini).
-  * add Kailh hotswap sockets to the PCB design, if you'd rather solder those to pads instead of direct through-hole soldering switches.
+  * Kailh hotswap sockets in the PCB design, if you'd rather solder those to pads instead of direct through-hole soldering switches.

 ## Bill of Materials